httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 penalty of adding latency.
 To address that, this specification defines a new HTTP/2 frame type, "ORIGIN", to allow servers to indicate what origins a connection is usable for.

+Additionally, experience has shown that HTTP/2's requirement to establish server authority using both DNS and the server's certificate is onerous.
+This specification relaxes the requirement to check DNS when the ORIGIN frame is in use.

 ## Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT",